sorry-cypress/sorry-cypress/CONTRIBUTE.md

 `docker-compose -f docker-compose.full.yml -f docker-compose.dev.yml up`

-## Releasing a new version to dockerhub
+## Releasing a new version

 We use semver.

 Every commit to master triggers [CI via GH Actions](https://github.com/sorry-cypress/sorry-cypress/tree/master/.github/workflows), which builds new docker images, assign tags and pusher the new images to dockerhub.

+After pushing a new tagged please go ahead and create a new Github [release](https://github.com/sorry-cypress/sorry-cypress/releases) with a summary and attributions.

 ### Prevent CI